h3xar0n/my_security_plus/README.md

 #### License compliance violation (availability/integrity)
 #### Asset management
 #### Authentication issues
+#### Spam mitigation:
+* Mail gateways
+* To prevent email servers from being used to send spam, ensure they aren't configured as open mail relays or SMTP open relays.
+* Remove email addresses from company website
+* Train and educate users on where to submit emails

 ### 2.4 Given a scenario, analyze and interpret output from security technologies.